Athens, Michigan

 Athens is a village in Calhoun County in the U.S. state of Michigan.
 The population was 936 at the 2020 census.
 The village is located in southern Athens Township, and is part of the Battle Creek, Michigan Metropolitan Statistical Area.
 It was settled in 1831.

+Naming

+The village was named "Athens" after Athens, NY from where many of its early settlers came.
+It was the naming of its New York namesake that was directly inspired by the ancient city of Athens.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.02 sqmi, of which 1.01 sqmi is land and 0.01 sqmi is water.
 The Nottawa Creek, also known as the Nottawa River, flows through Athens.